medusajs/gatsby-source-medusa/README.md

 ## You should now be ready to begin querying your data

-You should now be able to view your stores `MedusaProducts`, `MedusaRegions`, and `MedusaOrders` (if enabled) in your Gatsby site's GraphiQL explorer.
+You should now be able to view your stores `MedusaProducts`, `MedusaRegions`, `MedusaCollections`, and `MedusaOrders` (if enabled) in your Gatsby site's GraphiQL explorer.